AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

 #### Set up custom field labels {#prerequisites-custom-fields}

 [!DNL Outreach] supports custom fields for [prospects](https://support.outreach.io/hc/en-us/articles/360001557554-Outreach-Prospect-Profile-Overview).
 Refer to [How To add a custom field in Outreach](https://support.outreach.io/hc/en-us/articles/219124908-How-To-Add-a-Custom-Field-in-Outreach) for additional guidance.
-For ease of identification it is recommended to manually update the labels to their corresponding segment names instead of keeping the defaults.
+For ease of identification it is recommended to manually update the labels to their corresponding audience names instead of keeping the defaults.
 For example as below:

 [!DNL Outreach] settings page for prospects displaying custom fields.
 ![Outreach UI screenshot showing the custom fields on the settings page.](../../assets/catalog/crm/outreach/outreach-custom-fields.png)

-[!DNL Outreach] settings page for prospects displaying custom fields with *user-friendly* labels matching to the segment names.
-You can view the segment status on the prospect page against these labels.
+[!DNL Outreach] settings page for prospects displaying custom fields with *user-friendly* labels matching to the audience names.
+You can view the audience status on the prospect page against these labels.
 ![Outreach UI screenshot showing custom fields with associated labels on the settings page.](../../assets/catalog/crm/outreach/outreach-custom-field-labels.png)

 >[!NOTE]